California Auto Insurance Requirements

 California has a variety of options for motorists seeking cheap car insurance.
-While drivers in California are required to be covered by a current auto insurance policy, both policy options and alternatives for demonstrating financial responsibility exist.
+While drivers in California are required to meet financial responsibility laws, both insurance policy options and alternatives for demonstrating financial responsibility exist.

-Minimum auto insurance coverage requirements in California are mandated by the California Department of Insurance.
+If drivers choose to purchase auto insurance to meet the financial responsibility requirements, as do most California drivers, they must meet minimum auto insurance coverage requirements that are mandated by the California Department of Insurance.
 The following minimum coverage is required on every registered vehicle, except as noted below:

 (Source: California Department of Insurance)

-Driving without the mandatory liability insurance in California will result in a license plate and driver’s license suspension and a $200 fine for the first offense; penalties increase significantly for subsequent offenses.
+Driving without meeting the financial responsibility laws in California will result in a license plate and driver’s license suspension as well as a fine for the first offense; penalties increase significantly for subsequent offenses.
 Financial responsibility must be demonstrated prior to reinstatement of license and tags.
 It is not legal to even park a car on a public street if the vehicle is not properly insured.

 The California Low Cost Automobile Insurance Plan (LCA) is available to drivers who are unable to obtain such coverage through the voluntary market.
 More information is available on the LCA website.
 In addition, the State of California offers this program to responsible drivers who meet certain income criteria, have a good driving record, but are unable to get affordable car insurance coverage.